1. They’re built to please everyone, and that is the problem

 That’s a big issue when it comes to mobile shoppers and SEO.

 Stat: A 1-second delay in page load time can reduce conversions by up to 20% (source: Portent).
+Site speed feeds directly into conversion rate.
+If you want to understand the full relationship between performance and conversion, this article on human-led CRO explains it well.

 If you want to learn more about how site speed affects SEO and sales, Google’s Page Experience Guide is a great place to start.